 Supervisor Maguire made a motion to approve the Treasurer’s Report as submitted; seconded by Supervisor Dershem, MCU.

-Chief Winkleman provided a written report to the Supervisors for the month of April reporting that Pine Creek Township Police Officers worked 64.5 hours during the month and there were 80 incidents during the month.
+Chief Winkleman provided a written report to the Supervisors for the month of June reporting that Pine Creek Township Police Officers worked 51.75 hours and there were 72 incidents during the month.